Ingest AWS logs into Google Security Operations

 To ingest context data about AWS entities (such as hosts, instances, and users) create a feed for each of the following log types, listed by description and ingestion label:

-• AWS Identity and Access Management (IAM) (AWS_IAM)
+) - AWS Identity and Access Management (IAM) (

-To create a feed for each log type listed above, do the following:
+To create a feed for each of these log types, as follows:

 For more detailed information about setting up a feed for each log type, see the following Feed management documentation: